The 8 Best Essential Oils for Anxiety & Stress Relief

 - nervine (calming the nerves)

 Several studies have shown rose oil to posses the power to “significantly lower” anxiety.
 This includes a study where blood pressure, breathing rate, and oxygen saturation were notably affected.
 It’s also been used as an essential oil for helping with depression.

 Yet another powerful flower!
 Although geranium oil is actually distilled from the leaves and stems, as opposed to the flower petals as is rose oil.

 Because geranium oil is significantly less expensive to produce, it is often used in place of rose oil.
 However, the essence of geranium should not be dismissed.
 It contains its own depths as a natural healing aid, with some 65 phytochemicals, as well as being rich in antioxidants.
-Little wonder then it has been long used for a wide variety of health benefits, including possessing anti-fungal, antiviral, anti-inflammatory, anti-parasitic, anti-hemorrhagic, and antiseptic benefits.
-Geranium oil has many anti-cancer benefits as well.
+Little wonder then that geranium oil has been long used for a wide variety of health benefits!

 Peppermint & Eucalyptus Essential Oils

 These are two essential oils that, while well known, have not been commonly connected to anxiety relief.
 First, let’s look at peppermint oil…

 It may surprise you to learn that this “spicy” oil has been found to have anxiolytic (anxiety reducing) benefits, as well.
 It’s true, this oil is more commonly known for its other qualities, including being antiseptic/antibacterial, antiviral, offering pain relief, and acting as an amazing digestive aid and for calming a nervous stomach.
 However, researchers from the University of Maryland Medical Center found that peppermint oil has “a calming, soothing effect on anxiety and depression.”

 Several other studies have been done and continue on the benefits of using this plant powerhouse for anxiety.